duceppemo/BACoN/README.md

   -o /path/to/BACoN/output/folder \
   -t $(nproc)
 ```
-`-r` is the reference sequence used to bait the reads
+- `-r` is the reference sequence used to bait the reads.
-`-i` is the input reads.
+- `-i` is the input reads.
 Fastq and fasta are supported, gzipped or not.
-`-o` is the output folder.
+- `-o` is the output folder.
-`-t` is the number of threads used. `$(nproc)` means to use all availble threads (and should not be used on shared computing resources).
+- `-t` is the number of threads used. `$(nproc)` means to use all availble threads (and should not be used on shared computing resources).

 3. Results
 Here's a tree representation of the main output files and folders: